zaiste/zaiste.net/content/databases/postgresql/howtos/howto-export-postgresql-query-output-csv.md

 +++
+title = "How To Export PostgreSQL Query Output as CSV"
 +++
-# How To Export PostgreSQL Query Output as CSV

 `\o` puts the query output into file at given location.
 PostgreSQL must have write privileges to that location.